Comparison Preset

 Strengths

-- +Supports multi-agent coordination through 'Agents as tools' (handoffs) for complex task delegation.
+- +Supports multi-agent coordination through 'Agents as tools' (Handoffs) for task delegation.

-- +Includes integrated guardrails for parallel input validation and safety checks.
+- +Implements 'Guardrails' for parallel input validation and safety checks, enabling fail-fast behavior.

-- +Enables building powerful voice agents with features like interruption detection and context management.
+- +Enables building low-latency voice agents with `gpt-realtime-2` for real-time interactions and context management.

 Weaknesses